 Anatomy vs. Physiology

 Students of anatomy learn about the structure of body parts, while those enrolled in physiology study the functions and relationships of body parts.
-While these two fields are often paired together in the same class or program title, they may also be offered as separate programs.
+While these two fields are often paired together in the same class or program title, they may also be offered separately.

 Anatomy Degree Programs

-Graduates of an anatomy program can work as healthcare educators, researchers or medical doctors, though the latter would also need to hold a professional medical degree.
+Graduates of an anatomy program can work as healthcare educators, researchers or medical doctors, though the latter would also require a professional medical degree (M.D.).

 Physiology Degree Programs